 Looking for what to visit in São Jorge?
 São Jorge is one of the nine islands that constitute the archipelago of the Azores.
-It belong tot he Central group, and together with Pico and Faial form the Triangle.
+It belongs to the Central group, and together with Pico and Faial forms the Triangle.
 São Jorge is a long, slender island, whose fissure eruptions formed many fajãs (flat land, which resulted from lava flows).
 It differs from the others because of its beautiful fajãs.
 São Jorge is the Azorean island with more and the most beautiful fajãs of the Azores.

 But, the island is more than its fajãs.
 Have a quick look of all the different things you can visit in São Jorge Island: